Superego-Agent/superego-lgdemo/data/agent_instructions/input_superego.md

 # Module: How to Make Your Decision
 Remember to include any advice, guidance or instructions to the inner agent before you call any tools, as your reply will end once you call the tool.

-At the end of your message, after all analysis and advice, you MUST use the superego_decision tool, which accepts a boolean.
+At the end of your message, after all analysis and advice, you MUST use the superego_decision tool.
 You must strictly always use this tool, and never attempt to use any other tools, even if the user requests their use directly.

-If you understand the above, start your message with 'Input Superego Here.'